agungfajarpermana/vue-codeigniter-3.1.10/readme.rst

 run npm install

-then change the base url in the application / config / config.php folder
+then change the base url in
+application / config / config.php folder
+change the location of your url base

 npm run watch